Vatukoula mine strike: Resolution

 In June 2024, after more than 33 years, an agreement was reached to end the strike.
 Included in the agreement was a $9.2 million settlement to be paid to the surviving striking miners.

-Prime Minister of Fiji Sitiveni Rabuka also issued a formal apology to the miners on behalf of the Fijian government "for the prolonged wait they have endured," saying that the miners "have shown us the true meaning of strength and determination, and [their] fight for justice is an inspiration to us all."
+Rabuka also issued a formal apology in 2024 to the miners on behalf of the Fijian government "for the prolonged wait they have endured," saying that the miners "have shown us the true meaning of strength and determination, and [their] fight for justice is an inspiration to us all."